How to Prepare for the Invisible Business of Being a Mom

 For expectant families, I would suggest having these conversations well before the baby arrives and establish expectations.
 You might be the only one pregnant, but you’re not the only one having a baby.
 This might be as simple as creating a list or chart for who is going to be responsible for what–and sticking to it!
 If your partner is in charge of ordering diapers, that means if you run out in the middle of a Tuesday afternoon, it’s on them to figure it out.

 Beyond the busy work of having a baby, new moms also really need the physical presence of our partners, but for many families, it’s not always possible.
-As I type, only six states offer paid family leave, which is such a disservice to all young families and to the economy (according to Alexi Ohanian, the Reddit founder who is now taking on Washington D.C. to help spur the movement for paid family leave, nearly $500 billion in value is lost when women aren’t able to get back into the workforce because of a lack of support at home).
+As I type, only nine states offer paid family leave, which is such a disservice to all young families and to the economy (according to Alexi Ohanian, the Reddit founder who is now taking on Washington D.C. to help spur the movement for paid family leave, nearly $500 billion in value is lost when women aren’t able to get back into the workforce because of a lack of support at home).
 Archaic ideas of what the family dynamic should look like are so deeply rooted, and it can feel like an uphill battle, but we aren’t the same women that we were 75 years ago, and our modern family structures need to start reflecting that.
 Regardless of whether you choose to be a stay-at-home mom, a working mom or somewhere in between, we all deserve more support.

 Not to mention, the perks of parenthood are a lot more rewarding when you’ve actually done the work to nurture that little seed and watch as your child grows.
-Studies have shown that establishing a healthy and meaningful father-child relationship in the early days after birth is incredibly beneficial for both people.
+Studies have shown that establishing a healthy and meaningful partner-child relationship in the early days after birth is incredibly beneficial for both people.
 Not to mention the endless benefits it has for a child to see two parents working together, in harmony, to make a family run.
 And maybe, just maybe, by the time our children become parents, they won’t be forced to go out and recreate the wheel, because we’ve already shown them the example of what a more balanced home should look and feel like—which should never, ever include a giant empty pizza box shoved into a fridge.

 Meaningful change takes time.
 Shifting generations of pre-established norms isn’t going to happen overnight, but don’t you think it’s about time we start?

-Leslie Bruce is an award-winning journalist, a New York Times bestselling co-author and the founder of Unpacified, an online community for mothers.
-Her debut parenting book, You Are a FcKing Awesome Mom, was released in September 2019.
-She lives in Laguna Beach, California, with her husband and two children.*
+Leslie Bruce is an award-winning journalist, a New York Times *bestselling co-author and the founder of Unpacified, an online community for mothers.
+Her debut parenting book, You Are a F_cKing Awesome Mom_, was released in September 2019.
+She lives in Laguna Beach, California, with her husband and two children.

 Published November 2019